Future International Student

 Undergraduate Students: Full-time requirement is 12 credit hours per semester, so at least 9 credit hours must be taken in a traditional, on-campus class.

-During your last semester of studies you may have a minimum of one class (whether it is hybrid, online or in the classroom), if it is the only class that you need to complete your degree requirements.
+During your last semester of studies you may have a minimum of one face-to-face course, if it is the only class that you need to complete your degree requirements.
 You must notify ISS of this type of registration so that we can report it to immigration.

 Optional Practical Training for F-1 students is the USCIS program that provides permission for a student to work off campus in a job related to their area of study.
 Some basic information: